Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: Abstract

 \section{Abstract}

 Gradient descent (GD) is a collection of continuous optimization methods that have achieved immeasurable success in practice.
 Owing to data science applications, GD with diminishing step sizes has become a prominent variant.
 While this variant of GD has been well-studied in the literature for objectives with globally Lipschitz continuous gradients or by requiring bounded iterates, objectives from data science problems do not satisfy such assumptions.
 Thus, in this work, we provide a novel global convergence analysis of GD with diminishing step sizes for differentiable nonconvex functions whose gradients are only locally Lipschitz continuous.
-Specifically, we show that the iterates either approach a region of zero gradient infinitely often or diverge.
-Under a more stringent requirement on the step sizes, we show that the iterates either converge to a stationary point or diverge.
-Furthermore, to expound on the divergence regime, we construct an example for which GD with diminishing step sizes diverges, its objective function diverges, and its gradient remains bounded away from zero.
-Finally, we address a conflict that our analysis raises with that of continuous GD.
-In particular, we show that continuous GD has solutions that do not exist for GD with diminishing step sizes.
-Thus, we provide the most general global convergence analysis of GD with diminishing step size, and we supply a warning to the data science community: the conclusions of continuous approximations to GD methods must be carefully qualified in order to apply them to their discrete counterparts that are actually used in practice.
+Through our analysis, we generalize what is known about gradient descent with diminishing step sizes including interesting topological facts; and we elucidate the varied behaviors that can occur in the previously overlooked divergence regime.
+Thus, we provide the most general global convergence analysis of GD with diminishing step sizes under realistic conditions for data science problems.

 \begin{MSCcodes} 90C26, 68T99, 68W40 \end{MSCcodes}